mahesawp45/latihan_soal_app/README.md

 # latihan_soal_app

-A final assignment flutter project by me for my bootcamp class by Edspert.id.
+A final assignment flutter project by me.

 I'm so glad if you take your precious time to see this little project :)